UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <exercise id="25" title="Practice Sorting">

-Let's sort our hockey dataframe.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-Task:
+Let's sort our hockey dataframe.

+Tasks:
 - Sort your `hockey_players` dataframe by Salary from most to least and name your new dataframe as `rich_players`.
 - Display it.